harini-si/harini-si/README.md

 ## Hi there 👋
 ### I am Harini, currently a SWE at Adobe.

-- 🔍 I am interested Multimodal ML and NLP
+- 🔍 I am interested in Multimodal ML and NLP
 - 🌱 I’m currently deep diving into Math
 - 👯 I am on the lookout for research opportunities and collaborations